open-edge-insights/ts-kapacitor/samples/README.md

    Second TICK script is calling python UDF, it is filtering the data based on the condition “humidity > 25” and the data is written back to “humidity_classifier_results” measurement.

- * Samples directory contain 3 directories, kapacitor_config which is common to both the samples and the tick scripts and eis config for each sample is kept in respective directory.
+ * Samples directory contain 3 directories, kapacitor_config which is common to both the samples and the tick scripts and eii config for each sample is kept in respective directory.

 ## Steps to run the samples